daqhris/daqhris.github.io/contact.md

 ## Public key cryptography
 This is [Chris A. Iradukunda (@daqhris)](https://github.com/daqhris)'s PGP key.
-Certain online communications require the use of cryptographic methods.
+Certain online communications require the use of such a cryptographic method.
 The same key is used to digitally sign **daqhris** GitHub commits.

 #### PGP fingerprint: `16DD 366B F67A 9485 4577 BA68 E65F 53A3 9A2B 12E5`
 - Key ID: `E65F 53A3 9A2B 12E5`
-- Please download the public key .asc file from this location: [daqhris.com/keys/Chris-A-Iradukunda_0x9A2B12E5.asc](https://daqhris.com/keys/Chris-A-Iradukunda_0x9A2B12E5.asc)
+- Download the public key .asc file from: [daqhris.com/keys/Chris-A-Iradukunda_0x9A2B12E5.asc](https://daqhris.com/keys/Chris-A-Iradukunda_0x9A2B12E5.asc)
 - You may also copy the code block below:

 ```